 For the purposes of this document, behavioural clusters have been grouped in to 13 sections.
 Each section provides descriptions of the relevant behavioural patterns, variants on the patterns where evident, selected case studies and additional reference sources.
+The final section (14) contains reference cases.
 The sections are ordered as follows: